Updated January 25, 2021

-Following the seven University of Maine System guiding principles, Farmington’s faculty, staff and administration have worked to re-imagine how we can continue to provide the education and service that our students and community expect from us.
+Following University of Maine System guiding principles, Farmington’s faculty, staff and administration have worked to re-imagine how we can continue to provide the education and service our students and community expect from us.

 Our plan is based on four principles designed to inform the greater community and shape our behavior:

 - Commitment to the health and safety of all members of the Farmington community